 Under the closed transaction rules of Reg. § 1.1001-2(g)(2)(ii), the value of Seller's right to contingent purchase price payments is included in the amount realized on the sale at closing and so is the basis of that right in Seller's hands.
-See part I.B.2.a., above.
 If Seller receives contingent purchase price payments greater or less than this amount (excluding imputed interest), the difference is gain or loss to Seller.
 To determine the character of the gain or loss, there are two ways to look at this right: a "debt instrument" under section 1271(a) or a contract right subject to extensive and conflicting case law and IRS rulings.

 f.
-Principal Amounts - Character of Gain or Loss - Contingent Purchase Price Payment Right as Debt Instrument
+Closed Transaction Method - Principal Amounts - Character of Gain or Loss - Contingent Purchase Price Payment Right as Debt Instrument